• Skip to primary navigation

 Complementary Dishes to Serve with Layered Panzanella Salad

-This vibrant salad pairs wonderfully with other light, fresh dishes that accentuate summer flavors without overwhelming the palate.
-Ideal for lunch, casual dinners, or picnic menus, these sides enhance the meal's accessibility and appeal.
+This bright salad goes well with other light, fresh dishes that accentuate summer flavors without overwhelming the palate, especially in Mediterranean-inspired menus, where olive oil, fresh herbs, and simple preparations are common.
+Ideal for lunch, casual dinners, or picnic menus, these sides improve the meal's accessibility and appeal.

-• Grilled Lemon-Herb Chicken - A light protein with citrus notes pairs beautifully with the salad's acidity.
+• Grilled Lemon-Herb Chicken - A light protein with citrus notes goes well with the salad's acidity.

 • Roasted Seasonal Vegetables - Adds warm, earthy flavors to balance the salad's freshness.

-• Crisp White Wine - Wines like Sauvignon Blanc or Pinot Grigio complement the bright acidity and herbaceous notes.
+• Crisp White Wine - Wines like Sauvignon Blanc or Pinot Grigio go with the bright acidity and herbaceous notes.

 • Garlic and Herb Focaccia - A soft bread side to accompany the toasted panzanella cubes.